-- My research in ethnomusicology focuses on the relation of dance and music, in particular in the island of Crete.
+- The relation of dance and music, in particular in the island of Crete.

 - Interactive music systems that interpret body movements.

-Besides my research related to SMC, I also completed a second dissertation in ethnomusicology at the MIAM institute in Istanbul.
+I also completed a second dissertation in ethnomusicology with the subject of dance tradition in Crete, Greece.

-We offer a wide range of subjects for Master thesis projects in Sound an Music Computing, a list of projects can be found on our team website.
+We offer a wide range of subjects for student thesis projects in Creative Media Technology, a list of projects can be found on our team website.

 Human Perception for Information Technology (DM2350), course responsible, teacher | Course web